 Do not use credit cards to pay for living expenses.
 Instead, reduce living expenses.

 Do not mortgage or refinance your home to pay off credit card or medical debt.

 Always pay necessary living expenses before making payments on credit card and medical debt.

 Get debt counseling as soon as you see you are heading for trouble.

 If you are already caught in the debt trap, you need to know some basic facts.
 First, the United States does not have debtor prisons.
 Second, debt collectors in almost all cases cannot take income coming from protected sources.
 After a creditor gets a court judgment against a person for a debt, some income is exempt.
 Exempt income includes Social Security, all types of pensions, and unemployment checks.
 In most cases, those funds cannot be garnished or taken from bank accounts.
 This exemption protects people on fixed incomes from being unable to pay their day-to-day living expenses.
 Social Security and pensions are not fully protected from collection for money owed to the federal government, for federally guaranteed student loans, and for back-owed child support or spouse support.

 Iowa Law Protects Some Types of Property

 Under Iowa Law, certain property is exempt from collection by creditors through the courts.
 This list of protected property is found in Iowa Code section 627.6.
-The list was updated effective in July 2006.
 In addition to a person's homestead, other property creditors cannot take includes the following: